flyingSpagetiMonstr/kernel-module/README.md

 This is a project for my OS course at 2nd year.

 Function:
-- load A simple kernel module(device driver) on linux.
+- load a simple kernel module(device driver) on linux.

 The driver:
 - open device
 - read/write device